Donnykk/Donnykk/README.md

 ### Hi there 👋
-study in Nankai University ( •̀ ω •́ )✧
+an undergraduate in Nankai University ( •̀ ω •́ )✧

 ### GitHub stats